-Course Requirement Waiver

-Students may petition to have one (1) graduate course waived for their certificate program based on graduate coursework completed elsewhere.
-Student must obtain written approval from the certificate program's advisor.

-Time Limits

-Students are given up to four (4) calendar years to complete the certificate program.
-Students who cease taking courses for one (1) fall or spring semester will be considered inactive.
-Upon returning to active status, they would be readmitted under the curriculum then in place.

-Academic Dismissal

-Students who are enrolled in a graduate certificate program and receive one grade below B-(2.70) will be subject to immediate dismissal.
-Upon notification, the student will have one (1) semester to make a formal written appeal of the dismissal to the Graduate Education Council.

-Completion Requirements

-Students must have a minimum B- (2.70) average or above in the program in order to earn a certificate.
-Additional requirements may apply depending on the certificate program.

-Graduate Certificate in Education Leadership

-Note: Offered only through the international programs of the C. Louis Cedrone International Education Center

-The Graduate Certificate in Educational Leadership is designed to provide qualified and experienced educators with the knowledge and skills necessary to assume leadership positions in schools.
+LTRC 907 Literacy Instruction or equivalent course $\hbox{\it This may be waived for candidates who meet the proficiency requirements upon admission.}$ Transfer Credit No transfer credit is allowed in this certificate program.
+Curriculum Requirements The following four (4) courses are required for the Certificate in Bilingual Education: BBED 910 Principles and Foundations of Bilingual and Dual Language Education BBED 930 Biliteracy and Oral Language Development BBED 950 Curriculum Development: Lesson and Unit Planning in Bilingual Programs BBED 970 Assessment and Field Experience in Bilingual Education Graduate Certificate in Education Leadership Note: Offered only through the international programs of the C. Louis Cedrone International Education Center The Graduate Certificate in Educational Leadership is designed to provide qualified and experienced educators with the knowledge and skills necessary to assume leadership positions in schools.
 The program emphasizes the role of school leader as collaborator and creator of a supportive and stimulating environment for students and teachers.
 Although this program has no formal practicum experience, all courses in the program will contain field-based experiences related to that subject area.
 Students who successfully complete the certificate program can later apply these courses to the Master of Art in Educational Leadership, once an application has been submitted and accepted.
 Please note this certificate does not lead to a license in the United States.

-Program Overview and Goals

-Upon completion of the Graduate Certificate in Educational Leadership program, students will have acquired the foundational knowledge and skills necessary to become an effective school leader.
+Program Overview and Goals Upon completion of the Graduate Certificate in Educational Leadership program, students will have acquired the foundational knowledge and skills necessary to become an effective school leader.
+Learning Outcomes The following goals will be achieved:

-Learning Outcomes

-The following goals will be achieved: